Laura10101/contractor-tax-calculator/TESTING.md

 ## Bugs

 ### Resolved Bugs
+A total of 222 bugs were identified and resolved during testsing for this project.

-For a complete list of resolved bugs, please see [BUGS.MD](BUGS.MD).
+For a complete list of these resolved bugs, please see [BUGS.MD](BUGS.MD).

 Alternatively, you can view the original list of resolved Github Bugs [here](https://github.com/Laura10101/contractor-tax-calculator/issues?q=is%3Aissue+is%3Aclosed).